Nixk01/SFA/README.md

-# Yogait
+# SFA

 Build a web application that recognizes yoga poses using a model from the [Model Asset Exchange](https://developer.ibm.com/exchanges/models/all/max-human-pose-estimator/).

-# IBM Developer Model Asset Exchange: Human Pose Estimator Demo
+# Model Asset Exchange: Human Pose Estimator Demo

-Yogait is a yoga assistant that uses the Human Pose Estimator MAX Model to guess which yoga pose a user is performing.
+SFA is a yoga assistant that uses the Human Pose Estimator MAX Model to guess which yoga pose a user is performing.
 The MAX model is deployed to a local server which performs inference and returns the pose guess to the client application.

 # Authors